This post may contain affiliate links. Read our disclosure page for full details.

 As the New Year approaches, it’s a nice idea to have a couples ritual that you can do together to reflect on the previous year (we like to share and chat about our favorite books of each year.
 Here are our picks for 2017 and 2018, btw.

 You can also take time to discuss your plans and dreams for the upcoming year.
 Set aside a certain time to do so.
 Grab some wine, a pen, and your sweetheart.
 Nothing cements a bond like a shared focus!

 The weekend ritual

-Can the weekend be a ritual?
+Can the weekend be a relationship ritual?
 Absolutely!
 If you’re working 9-5 jobs during the week, those two days off are precious, and spending them together doing something special is an excellent plan.